amitsaha/amitsaha.github.io/content/golang-dissecting-listen-and-serve.rst

     2017/04/24 17:53:05 Got a GET request for: /status 2017/04/24 17:53:05 Handler finished processing request

+What we are doing above is we are "wrapping" our actual handler in another function ``RunSomeCode(handler http.Handler) http.Handler`` which satisfies the ``Handler`` interface.
+In this function, we execute some code

-As part of this middleware writing exercise, I also wanted to be able to print the HTTP status of the response that we are sending but as the comment in the code states, I haven't been able to figure it out yet.
+As part of this middleware writing exercise, I also wanted to be able to print the HTTP status of the response that we are sending but as the comment in the code states, there is no direct way to get the status via the ``ResponseWriter`` object.
+Our next server example will fix this.

 Learn more